WebAssembly/spec/proposals/Exceptions.md

 ### Try and catch blocks.

 A _try_ block defines a list of instruction that may need to catch exceptions and/or clean up state when an exception is thrown.
-Like other higher-level constucts, a try block begins with a `try` instruction terminates with an `end` instruction.
+Like other higher-level constructs, a try block begins with a `try` instruction, and ends with an `end` instruction.
 That is, a try block is sequence of instructions having the following form:

 ```
 try
   instruction*
 catch i
-  instruction+
+  instruction*
 catch j
-  instruction+
+  instruction*
 ...
 catch n
-  instruction+
+  instruction*
 else
-    instruction+
+    instruction*
 end
 ```

 A try block may contain one or more catch blocks, and all but the last catch